»Bond ... James Bond....«

 The distinctive Reichsadler tax stamp on Third Reich cigarettes makes their identification easy.
 Immediately after the collapse of the Third Reich, cigarettes became the de-facto currency within the former Third Reich countries.
 The Reichsmark was no longer worth anything, it had nothing backing it.
 Everything was in short supply and everything had a value in cigarettes.
 Some Allied soldiers told that they had to give up smoking because it was simply too expensive.
 This situation lasted until the issue of the mighty Deutschmark in 1949 #

 This box of Ariston Luxe by Cigarettenfabrik Muratti AG Berlin is constructed in a manner typical of luxury cigarettes of the period.
 It features a flat box with a hinged lid, in which the cigarettes are covered by both silver foil and tissue paper.
-It is likely that the cigarettes made by Morland for Ian Fleming and James Bond were packaged in exactly the same form.
+It is likely that the cigarettes made by Morland for Ian Fleming and James Bond were packaged in similar form.

 Ariston Luxe by Cigarette manufacturers Muratti, of Berlin